IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

         $ cat ~/.gnupg/pubring.gpg | base64
         ```

-        Once you have the encoded content of `~/.gnupg/pubring.gpg`, embed it to `/tmp/sig-verify-secret.yaml` as follows.
+        Once you have the encoded content of `~/.gnupg/pubring.gpg`, embed it to `pubring.gpg` field in `/tmp/sig-verify-secret.yaml` as follows.

         ```
         apiVersion: v1